What is Test and Tag? A Complete Guide

 What is Test and Tag?

-Companies must perform regular test and tag procedures to make sure their electrical equipment is safe to use according to the workers health and safety standards.
-Test and Tag is the process of checking electronic portable appliances for safety with a portable appliance tester.
-This is typically done in the workplace.
+Companies must conduct regular test and tag practices to ensure that their electrical equipment is safe to use in accordance with worker health and safety standards.
+The process of checking electronic portable appliances for safety with a portable appliance tester is called test and tag.
+This is mostly done at workplaces.

 Testing and tagging appliances involve a few steps :